NicholasQNguyen/RustTest/dfa_rs/src/README.txt

 How to run test cases.

-1) Run "cargo r"
+1) Run "cargo test"

-If you get the message "Got through the tests, boss!", then the tests were successful!
+It should run 7 tests that all have ok in green.